ghadialhajj/DeepRC2/compared_methods/knn/README.md

                         directory to store predictions (and ROC AUC) -a, --activations     compute activations instead of discrete predictions -m MODEL, --model MODEL
-                        model to be used for prediction -z PICKLE, --pickle PICKLE
+                        model to be used for thresholded_data -z PICKLE, --pickle PICKLE
                         fold definitions (pickle-file)
   -w WORKER, --worker WORKER